-Continue on this Ferment journey with me where I’ll share my tips and tricks on all things Fermented.
+As you heard microbes are my best friends!
+Continue on this ferment journey with me where I’ll share my tips and tricks on all things fermented.

-Do you need to use a starter culture to make your ferment?
+One of the most asked questions I receive is ..
+“Do you need to use a starter culture to make your ferment?”

 NO!
 I must be honest and confess that I have never used a starter culture to make sauerkraut.

 The powder is usually dissolved in water before being thoroughly mixed with your prepared cabbage and vegetables.
 Starter cultures contain sugar or glucose, as a carrier agent, and various forms of active lactic bacteria.

-· They’re not reusable, you can’t save some of the liquid and add to your next batch as a starter.
+- Starter cultures aren’t reusable, you can’t save some of the liquid and add to your next batch as a starter.

-· Vegetables have all the necessary lactic-acid bacteria on them already to get the party started.
+- Vegetables have all the necessary lactic-acid bacteria on them already to get the party started.
 Once you get your vegetable to salt ratios correct, your ferments will naturally occur.

-· Not necessary for vegetable ferments
+- They’re really not necessary for vegetable ferments

-Find out more or join me at one of my hands on workshops.
+Find out more or join me at one of my hands-on workshops.